ghbrown/brook/README.md

 ## `brook`

-Compute finite difference approximations to derivatives of multidimensional, multivariate functions with respect to multidimensional variables.
+Compute finite difference approximations to derivatives of multidimensional, multivariate functions with respect to generic multidimensional variables.

-Unlike [`findiff`](https://github.com/maroba/findiff) and [`fastfd`](https://github.com/stefanmeili/FastFD), the focus of [`brook`](https://github.com/ghbrown/brook) is on computing higher order derivative objects (gradients, Jacobians, Hessians, etc.) for problems like optimization and the solution of nonlinear equations.
+Unlike [`findiff`](https://github.com/maroba/findiff) and [`fastfd`](https://github.com/stefanmeili/FastFD) (which focus on the computation of finite differences over multidimensional grids likely representing physical systems), the focus of [`brook`](https://github.com/ghbrown/brook) is on computing higher order derivative objects (gradients, Jacobians, Hessians, etc.) for problems like optimization and the solution of nonlinear equations.
-Of course, it may also be used to numerically verify handcoded implementations of said objects.
+Of course, it may also be used to numerically verify handcoded implementations of said derivative objects.

 ## Interface
-def diff(fun,x,order,args=(),mask=None,rule='forward',delta=None,
-         idx_order='default'):

 ```python
 def diff(fun,x,order,args=(),mask=None,rule='forward',delta=None,
          idx_order='default'):